Edchja/cheat-sheet/linux/configuration.md

 ### Install Plugins

-All [plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins) listed on GitHub are pre-installed with Oh-My-Zsh at `~/.oh-my-zsh/plugins`.
+All plugins listed on [GitHub](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins) are pre-installed with Oh-My-Zsh at `~/.oh-my-zsh/plugins`.
 Custom plugins can be installed at `~/.oh-my-zsh/custom/plugins`.
 To use a plugin, you can simply add it to the plugins list in your `~/.zshrc` file.

-> :warning: **Warning:** Add plugins wisely, as too many plugins will slow down the shell startup.
+> :warning: **Warning:** Add plugins wisely, as too many plugins could slow down the shell startup.

-Add a whitespace in between each plugin.
+Add a whitespace in between each plugin in the `.zshrc` file.

 ### Recommended Plugins